pocco81/true-zen.nvim/README.md

 # TL;DR

 <div style="text-align: justify">
-	TrueZen.nvim is a NeoVim plugin written mostly in Lua that aims to provide a cleaner and less cluttered interface [than usual] when toggled in either of it's three different modes (Ataraxis, Minimalist and Focus).
+	TrueZen.nvim is a NeoVim plugin written in Lua that aims to provide a cleaner and less cluttered interface [than usual] when toggled in either of it's three different modes (Ataraxis, Minimalist and Focus).
 It can be installed with your favorite plugin manager and has some sane defaults so that you can just execute ':TZAtaraxis' to get started!
 </div>

 # 🌲 Table of Contents